neelsmith/aha/fusuma/slides/aha2.md

 # Tweeting in Roman Imperial Coinage

-> Thomas Martin, Thomas Posillico, Neel Smith
+### Thomas Martin, Thomas Posillico, Neel Smith

->
-> College of the Holy Cross
+#### College of the Holy Cross

 ---

+A familiar resource on the Web

 ![OCRE](http://shot.holycross.edu/aha/imgs/ocre-logo.png)

 ---

+## But *also* a downloadable dataset

+- openly licensed
+- defined data structure
+- stable identifiers